 We may not come from the same culture but let’s not stigmatise this, any crime affects all cultures in some way.

 We continued in Croydon, giving out our leaflets but still pondered on what the woman said.
-The leaflets were an invitation to Community/Families that are affected by violent crime, to hear how they are affected and how we can support each other!
+The leaflets were an invitation to community and families that are affected by violent crime, to hear how they are effected and how we can support each other!

 My question is: What are people’s interpretation of ‘Our children are not like that?”